kiwi0fruit/ultimate-question/articles/oens_of_algorithms.md

 Code-data duality is needed for algorithms being able to modify each other or even themselves.
 I can guess that open-endedness may incorporate some weaker "future potency" form of Turing completeness (if to assume discrete ontology with finite space and countable-infinite time then algorithms can became arbitrary complex and access infinite memory only in infinity time limit).

 Please consider if it's an interesting mathematical modelling problem for research and share your thoughts.

+### PS

+My contribution to OEE research program comes from philosophy direction.
+The minimal model with *Open-ended natural selection of interacting code-data-dual algorithms* (or an equivalence class of minimal models) is a quite good canditate for a model of the Universe on the deepest level - as models with OEE are models of novelty emegrence.
+If so then we can investigate very simple models for being suitable to contain OEE - as it's philosophically intuitive for a deepest level of the Universe to be relatively simple with even space and most of the laws of nature being emergent (formed as a result of [natural selection for a very long time](https://en.wikipedia.org/wiki/Cosmological_natural_selection)).
+We can even assume beginning of the Universe from a very simple (may be even singular) state that with time became more complex via dynamic with Natural Selection postulates (reproduction, heredity, variation aka random, selection aka death, individuals and/are environment).
+Novelty and complication of structure comes from random-variation influensing heredity laws (code-data-dual algorithms reproducing and partially randomly modifying each other).
+Hence simple and ontologically basic models seem to be promising investigation direction for OEE research program.

 ### Further info links